Ternary Weight Networks: Experiments and Discussion

-\textbf{MNIST}~~~~The LeNet-5 \citep{lecun1998gradient} architecture we used is ``32-C5 + MP2 + 64-C5 + MP2 + 512 FC + SVM''.
-It starts with a convolutional block that owns 32 filters with size 5$\times$5.
-A max-pooling layer is followed with stride 2.
-The ``FC'' is a fully connect block with 512 nodes.
+\textbf{MNIST} is a collection of handwritten digits.
+It is a very popular dataset in the field of image processing.
+The LeNet-5~\cite{LeCun1998} architecture we used in MNIST experiment is “32-C5 + MP2 + 64-C5 + MP2 + 512 FC + SVM” which starts with a 5x5 convolutional block that includes a convolution layer, a BN layer and a relu layer.
+Then a max-pooling layer is followed with stride 2.
+The “FC” is a fully connect block with 512 nodes.
 The top layer is a SVM classifier with 10 labels.
 Finally, hinge loss is minimized with SGD.

-\textbf{CIFAR-10}~~~~We define a VGG inspired architecture, denoted as VGG-7, by ``2$\times$(128-C3) + MP2 + 2$\times$(256-C3) + MP2 + 2$\times$(512-C3) + MP2 + 1024-FC + Softmax''.
-Compared with the architecture adopted in \citet{courbariaux2015binaryconnect}, we ignore the last fully connection layer.
-We follow the data augmentation in \citet{he2015deep} and \citet{lee2015deeply} for training: 4 pixels are padded on each side, and a 32$\times$32 crop is randomly sampled from the padded image or its horizontal flip.
+\textbf{CIFAR-10} consists of 10 classes with 6K color images of 32x32 resolution for each class.
+It is divided into 50K training and 10K testing images.
+We define a VGG inspired architecture, denoted as VGG-7, by ``2$\times$(128-C3) + MP2 + 2$\times$(256-C3) + MP2 + 2$\times$(512-C3) + MP2 + 1024-FC + Softmax”.
+Compared with the architecture in~\cite{courbariaux2015binaryconnect}, we ignore the last fully connected layer.
+We follow the data augmentation in~\cite{He2015,Lee2015} for training: 4 pixels are padded on each side, and a 32$\times$32 crop is randomly sampled from the padded image or its horizontal flip.
 At testing time, we only evaluate the single view of the original 32$\times$32 image.

-\textbf{ImageNet}~~~~We adopt the recent proposed ResNet-18 architecture \citep{he2015deep}.
-Besides, to address the issue of model size, we also benchmark another enlarged counterpart whose number of filters in each block is 1.5$\times$ of the original one.
-This enlarged model is named as ResNet-18B.
+\textbf{ImageNet} consists of about 1.2 million train images from 1000 categories and 50,000 validation images.
+ImageNet has higher resolution and greater diversity, is more close to real life than MNIST and CIFAR-10.
+We adopt the popular ResNet18 architecture~\cite{He2015} as backbone.
+Besides, we also benchmark another enlarged counterpart whose number of filters in each block is 1.5$\times$ of the original one {which is termed as ResNet18B}.
 In each training iteration, images are randomly cropped with 224$\times$224 size.
-We do not use any resize tricks \citep{rastegari2016xnor} or any color augmentation, yet.
+We do not use any resize tricks~\cite{Rastegari2016} or any color augmentation.